commitgcp/Wiv-GCPOnBoarding/tutorial.md

 Click **Start** to get started!

-## Page 2: Setup Required Environment Variables
+## Setup Required Environment Variables

 Let's set up the environment variables needed for the script.
 We'll do this step by step.